mrueda/beacon2-ri-tools/bin/README.md

 - Threads (only for `vcf` and `full` modes)

     You can set the number of threads using `-t`.
-However, since SnpEff doesn’t parallelize efficiently, it’s best to use `-t 1` and distribute the work (e.g., by chromosome) using GNU `parallel` or the included [queue system](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_queue)).
+However, since SnpEff doesn't parallelize efficiently, it's best to use `-t 1` and distribute the work (e.g., by chromosome) using GNU `parallel` or the included [queue system](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_queue)).

 `bff-tools` will create an independent project directory `projectdir` and store all needed information needed there.
 Thus, many concurrent calculations are supported.
 Note that `bff-tools` will treat your data as _read-only_ (i.e., will not modify your original files).